Does your organization need a data management strategy?

 Imagine this scenario: A consumer buys the first two books of an unfinished trilogy from Amazon.com.
 When the author publishes and releases the third and final book, Amazon sends them a direct email highlighting the book release and provides a link to go directly to their site for purchase.
 These days that seems like a common event, but in the early days of e-commerce, the idea that a retailer would keep close track of consumers’ individual spending habits was revolutionary.
 And, critically, it led to massive growth for the retailer.

-You may recall a story from 2012 describing how retail giant Target, through forward-looking analytics, famously predicted a woman’s pregnancy before she had informed her family or friends of the news.
+Famously, through forward-looking analytics, Target figured out a customer was pregnant and began mailing her house coupons for baby clothes.
+The only problem?
+She was a teenager, and she hadn’t informed her outraged father of the news.
 Target’s annual revenue numbers have jumped from $44 billion in 2002 to $67 billion in 2010 to $107.4 billion in 2023.
 The retailer’s growth can be partially attributed to these data-driven marketing campaigns.

 There are business intelligence examples in the nonprofit world as well.
 After only the first two weeks of a new semester, a community college in Indiana can predict with 70% accuracy whether or not a student will fail a class.
 All of this comes from collecting and analyzing 14 days’ worth of virtual attendance data from their learning management system.